Search engine is loading. Please wait…

 When should I return my rental car before my flight?

 Aim to arrive at the rental return area at least 30 to 60 minutes before your scheduled departure.
-Allow extra time at busy airports, especially in Copenhagen.
+Allow extra time at busy airports, especially in Copenhagen, and if you need to refuel before returning the car.